 The premium pricing is pretty amazing, at just $14.99 a year for an unlimited number of child profiles and devices.
 No competing apps come close to this pricing for a premium service tier covering multiple users and devices.

-However, Kaspersky also has one of the most compelling free offerings available, with web filtering, app-usage controls and screen-time management all included.
+However, Kaspersky also has one of the most compelling free offerings available, with web filtering, app-usage controls, YouTube search blocking and screen-time management all included.

 One unique touch during installation is that Kaspersky offers age-sensitive advice on how to discuss the app with your child.
 This is part of a larger feature called Advice for Parents that you will see here and there throughout the app.
 If you find this irritating, you can turn it off in Settings.